bhokaresneha/Python-/README.md

 - Python: Pandas, Matplotlib
 📊 Tasks

-SQL or python
+- SQL or python
-Customer analysis
+  - Customer analysis
-How many customers are there by job type?
+      - How many customers are there by job type?
-Loan analysis
+  -  Loan analysis
-How many customers have loans?
+      -  How many customers have loans?
-Deposit subscriptions
+  -  Deposit subscriptions
-How many customers subscribed for deposit?
+      - How many customers subscribed for deposit?
-Python
+-Python
-Age distribution
+    - Age distribution

-What is the age distribution of customers? (histogram)
+    - What is the age distribution of customers? (histogram)

-Average Age?
+    - Average Age?

-Correlation Analysis - - Which numeric columns are related?
+- Correlation Analysis -
+     - Which numeric columns are related?

-Correlation Heatmap
+-  Correlation Heatmap

-Value counts
+- Value counts

-Customers with Highest Balance
+- Customers with Highest Balance
 Average Balance by Job
 Deposit Subscription Rate